Forensic Speech Science

 - As part of the Expert Evidence series this chapter is aimed first at lawyers, judges, police officers, and potential jury members; however, it is hoped that this chapter will also be of interest to forensic scientists, phoneticians / speech scientists, speech-processing engineers, and students of all these disciplines.
 It introduces forensic voice comparison in a relatively non-technical way, assuming a reader who has no prior knowledge of the subject.

-- The first edition had a heavy focus on acoustic-phonetic statistical approaches.
-The second edition has a heavier focus on automatic approaches.
+- The 2010 edition had a heavy focus on acoustic-phonetic statistical approaches to foresnic voice comparison.
+The 2017 edition has a heavier focus on automatic approaches.

-- The second edition includes examples based on real cases.
+- The 2017 edition includes examples of forensic voice comparison based on real cases.

 - Topics covered include: